A FILMMAKER'S JOURNAL

 52 Films.
 One Human Thread

-Idle Films Anthology is a cinematic journal told through 52 films and vignettes—one for each week of a fictional year.
+Idle Films Anthology is a cinematic journal told through 52 films and vignettes — one for each week of a fictional year.
 Directed by Iliès Terki, the project traces the quiet, complex ways we stay close, drift apart, and try to feel something real.
-The films move through the ordinary and the extraordinary, exploring how we live, how we love, and how we carry our lives alongside others—and nature.
-Together, they form a larger portrait of what it means to be human.
+Moving between the ordinary and the extraordinary, the films explore how we live, how we love, and how we carry our lives alongside others and nature.
+Together, they form a portrait of what it means to be human.

 Why idleness?